Finley (band): Claudio Cecchetto and Tutto è possibile (2005–2006)

-Thanks to their first single "Everything is possible" the band caught the attention of Italy's most famous producer Claudio Cecchetto, founder of Radio Deejay (one of the most important radio stations in Italy) and producer of some of the most known Italian artists in recent years: Jovanotti, 883 and many others.
+Thanks to their first single "Everything Is Possibile" the band caught the attention of Italy's most famous producer Claudio Cecchetto, founder of Radio Deejay (one of the most important radio stations in Italy) and producer of some of the most known Italian artists in recent years: Jovanotti, 883 and many others.
 Finley started working with him and played as the opening act for Max Pezzali shows in Milan and Rome, before audiences of 20.000 people.

-In 2005 Claudio Cecchetto produced Finley's first single "Tutto è possibile", the Italian language version of "Everything is possible".
+In 2005 Claudio Cecchetto produced Finley's first single "Tutto è possibile", the Italian language version of "Everything Is possible".
 The debut of the single occurred in November 2005 on Mtv Italy.
 A few days after that, the band unexpectedly showed up under Mtv Trl studios during the live recording of the program, showing at the cameras a poster that displays the writing "Thank you!".
 As time goes by Finley became the representative band for Mtv and, in addition to this, the four guys worked for a certain period as hosts for Mtv Trl and other Mtv programs.

-The band signs a contract with EMI/Capitol Italy and publishes its first studio album "Tutto è possibile", recorded and mixed by their friend and artistic producer Daniele Persoglio, and released on 31 March 2006.
+The band signs a contract with EMI/Capitol Italy and publishes its first studio album Tutto è possibile, recorded and mixed by their friend and artistic producer Daniele Persoglio, and released on 31 March 2006.
 The album has a fresh and new sound in Italian soundscape and gets much attention: at this point a long tour started and, day by day, an increasing number of people showed up at the concerts and filled the clubs where the band performs.